 However, remote work has become increasingly common in the contemporary business landscape.
 If the majority of your team members work remotely, you’ll want to get video conferencing set up as soon as possible.

 We’d go so far as to recommend having video conferencing ready to go by the launch of your business.
 If you anticipate that most of your crew will be collaborating remotely once everything starts chugging along, you’ll be a step ahead.

 The debate on whether free software is good enough or you should upgrade to a paid premium plan has been ongoing for as long as the internet has been around.
 There’s no single answer to this dilemma.
 It comes down to how demanding the needs of your business are.

 If the features included on the free plan serve those needs sufficiently then there’s no immediate reason to upgrade.
 In fact, some companies already cover all their bases by simply using add-ons with Skype.

-However, if your normal business operations are being impeded by the locked features then you should seriously consider the possibility of upgrading as long as it fits the company budget.
+However, if your normal business operations are being impeded by the locked features then you should seriously consider the possibility of upgrading beyond a free version as long as it fits the company budget.

 Before you make the jump to a paid plan, be sure to check out the official GetVoIP guide on web conferencing solutions.

 Why You Need Free Video Conferencing Software

 There are a million great reasons to implement video conferencing for your business.
 The most important one is for you to stay competitive in an ever-changing marketplace.
 Conferencing features give you the option of video calling with screen sharing while you’re on the go.